liferay/liferay-frontend-projects/dxp/liferay_global_event_bus.md

 This function subscribes a callback function to a custom event fired by this object or from an object that bubbles its events to this object.

-Callback functions for events published with `emitFacade = true` will receive an `EventFacade` as the first argument (typically named “e”).
-These callbacks can then call `event.preventDefault()` to disable the behaviour published to that event’s `defaultFn` .
+Callback functions for events published with `emitFacade = true` will receive an `EventFacade` as the first argument (typically named "e").
+These callbacks can then call `event.preventDefault()` to disable the behaviour published to that event's `defaultFn` .
 See the `EventFacade` API for all available properties and methods.
 Subscribers to non- `emitFacade` events will receive the arguments passed to `fire()` after the event name.

 Returning `false` from a callback is supported as an alternative to calling `event.preventDefault(); event.stopPropagation();` .
 However, it is recommended to use the event methods whenever possible.